 How to get internet without phone line?

 So, to answer the initial question how to get internet without a phone line we need to look into alternatives.
-Wireless broadband providers (mobile and satellite connections) are the way to go.
+Unless you need a specific business broadband solution, wireless broadband providers (mobile and satellite connections) are the way to go.
 Look around, probably talk to your neighbours.
 They probably went through the same process and often “know a guy” or know a company specialising in rural broadband options.
 When there is no cabling infrastructure you have to be creative and companies that focus on rural customers usually can do more than standard broadband providers or any of the big four (EE, Vodafone, Three, O2).

 Why not big broadband providers?